-6. Income funds are mutual funds that invest in fixed income securities, generating a regular income.
+6. Income funds are mutual funds that invest in fixed-income securities, generating a regular income.
 Though this is a durable option, it is not without its risks.
-Income funds interest rates are sensitive to a certain degree.
+The income fund’s interest rates are sensitive to a certain degree.

 Open or Close: The Many Options

 A close-ended fund has outstanding fixed shares that operate for a fixed duration of around a decade.
-Such funds are only open for a limited time and are traded on the stock exchange with a specified redemption period.
+Investors can only open such funds for a limited time and can trade them on the stock exchange within a specified redemption period.
 Open-ended funds are there for subscriptions throughout the year.
 Unlike close-ended funds, these are not listed on the stock exchange.
 These are open-end funds because investors have the flexibility to purchase or sell their investment at any point in time.

 Opening a World of Possibilities: Different Open-Ended Funds

 Debt/income schemes are those where a massive part of the investable fund is channelized via debentures, government securities, and debt instruments.
 Capital appreciation is low as against equity mutual funds.
-There is a low risk associated with this type of mutual fund, but there are low returns.
+Low risk is associated with this type of mutual fund, but there are low returns.

-Money market mutual fund schemes are aimed at capital preservation, whereby gains will follow through as interest rates are higher on these types of funds than against bank deposits.
+Money market mutual fund schemes aim at capital preservation, whereby gains will follow through as interest rates are higher on these funds than against bank deposits.
 These funds pose less risk and are highly liquid.
 These funds are ideal for investors who want short-term instruments while waiting for better options.
 Reasonable returns are the USP of these funds.

 Equity or growth funds are popular mutual funds among retail investors.
-This could be a high-risk investment for the short term, but more than make up for it in the long time.
+This could be a high-risk investment for the short term, but it more than makes up for it in a long time.
 For long-term benefits, this is the best open-ended fund.

 Index schemes follow passive investment strategies and benchmark indices such as Sensex and Nifty.
 Another type of open-ended funds is sectoral funds invested in specific sectors such as IT, pharmaceuticals, or capital market segments such as small, medium, and large caps.
 The risks are high, but so are the returns.